msfidelis/eks-app-helm-chart/README.md

 ### Deployment with AWS Zones Anti-Affinity (Multi-AZ Distribuition)

+By default Kubernetes (EKS) don't provide multi-az deployments for pods, only for nodes and control plane.

-This chart uses node label `failure-domain.beta.kubernetes.io/zone` to sugest to scheduler where place the pod.
+This chart solve this using node label `failure-domain.beta.kubernetes.io/zone` to sugest to scheduler where place the pod.
 You can use `availability.multiaz.mode` with `soft` or `hard` value

 ```yaml
     spec: